-OFF : Press to turn off the dome lamps when any door is opened, the remote unlock is pressed, or when the ignition is switched off.
+OFF : Press to turn off the dome lamps when any door is opened, a on the remote key is pressed, or when the vehicle is turned off.
 An indicator light on the button will turn on when the dome lamp override is activated.
-Press OFF again to deactivate this feature and the indicator light will turn off.
-The dome lamps will come on when any door is opened, the remote unlock is pressed, or when the ignition is switched off.
+Press CP OFF again to deactivate this feature and the indicator light will turn off.

-來 ON/OFF: Press to turn the dome lamps on manually.
+$\overline{\operatorname{sr}}$ ON/OFF : Press to turn the dome lamps on or off manually.